ericbulloch/kwmd/README.md

 ## Concepts

-The [concepts folder](concepts/) contains a lit of concepts that are more than just a process, tool or idea.
-These are the things in cyber security that are very deep.
+The [concepts folder](concepts/) contains a list of concepts that are more than just a process, tool or idea.
+These are the things in cyber security that are very deep and wide.

 ## Tools